anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Abstract

-Inspired by "The Library of Babel" by Jorge Luis Borges, this research proposal aims to investigate the concept of an "efficiently finite" [[Cartography|map]] containing all possible pixel combinations and its implications on human creativity and [[Generative AI]].
+Inspired by "[[The Library of Babel]]" by Jorge Luis Borges, this research proposal aims to investigate the concept of an "efficiently finite" [[Cartography|map]] containing all possible pixel combinations and its implications on human creativity and [[Generative AI]].
 By exploring the idea of a Photo Library of Babel, we will examine the role of [[AI]] in creating information and the philosophical aspects of creativity in the context of finite possibilities.

 ### Background

-The infinite monkey theorem and the concept of "The Library of Babel" have become increasingly relevant with the rise of [[generative AI]] technologies, such as [[ChatGPT]]. _Given infinite monkeys making infinite keystrokes, wouldn't they write all of Shakespeare's work?_ As [[AI]] advances, it raises questions about the future of human creativity, the nature of creation, and the potential for [[AI]] to generate all possible information.
+The infinite monkey theorem and the concept of "[[The Library of Babel]]" have become increasingly relevant with the rise of [[generative AI]] technologies, such as [[ChatGPT]]. _Given infinite monkeys making infinite keystrokes, wouldn't they write all of Shakespeare's work?_ As [[AI]] advances, it raises questions about the future of human creativity, the nature of creation, and the potential for [[AI]] to generate all possible information.

 ### Research Questions